Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 But at the same time, because it isn’t a rigid, fixed endpoint, it leaves room to pivot, experiment, and adjust as circumstances change.

-### (2) Investigate Carefully How Different Areas Of Your Life Interact and Influence Your Progress Toward Your Direction
+### (2) Investigate Carefully How Different Areas Of Your Life Interact and Influence Your Progress Toward This Direction

 Linear thinking isolates, systems thinking connects.